Letters from Parris Island 4

 One of a series of articles about the rigors of Marine Corps Boot Camp based on letters we received from our daughter while she was at Parris Island on her way to earning the title of United States Marine.

-In this letter from Parris Island, Marine recruit Andrews was both upbeat and downbeat.
+In this letter from Parris Island, our Marine recruit wished us a happy 4th of July.

 Note: Adobe Reader may be required to view PDF documents.
 Download the Free Adobe Reader.